Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 Once you have searched for the medication you need on RxSpark, the first dropdown menu on the results page allows you to choose between branded and generic versions of the medication, making it is easy to compare prices and pick the cheapest option.

-RxSpark lists prices and coupons available at participating pharmacies.
+RxSpark lists prices and vouchers available at participating pharmacies.
 However, we do not keep an up-to-date list of stock or inventory at individual pharmacies, so cannot tell when a drug is no longer available.

 If you have any concerns, we recommend calling your chosen pharmacy ahead of your visit to ensure they have the medication you need.
 If they do not, most pharmacies are able to place orders when given notice ahead of time.